 Why SecureDrop?

-Sources should know that when using SecureDrop, the Internet Service Provider (e.g., Comcast) can’t tell what they’re doing, but they can still tell the user is using Tor.
-This might be a problem if you are connecting from a network where Tor traffic draw suspicion from the network administrator, or the local government.
-(For example, in some countries there are few users making connections over Tor, which could call unwanted attention to those users.)
+Sources should know that when using SecureDrop, the ISP — such as Comcast — can’t tell what they’re doing, but they can still tell they’re using Tor.
+This might be a problem if you are connecting from a network where Tor traffic draws suspicion from the network administrator or the local government.
+(For example, in some countries, there are few users making connections over Tor, which could call unwanted attention to those users.)

 Safeguard sources while getting stories

-Speaking about the tradeoffs of each channel is a great way to demonstrate that the newsroom takes tips seriously, and in turn, reassures sources about their relative safety when reaching out.
+Speaking about the trade-offs of each channel is a great way to demonstrate that the newsroom takes tips seriously, and in turn, reassures sources about their relative safety when reaching out.
 Likewise, we know sources will reach out over channels that are not necessarily safe or appropriate for the information that they’d like to share.
-Advertising your channels widely and their tradeoffs will invite more tips, help sources build confidence they are reaching out over appropriate channels, and help journalists accept more tips with relative safety.
+Advertising your channels widely, along with their trade-offs, will invite more tips, help sources build confidence that they’re reaching out over appropriate channels, and help journalists accept more tips with relative safety.